You just got in a fight with your partner – or maybe you’ve been fighting a lot more often lately – and you’ve decided to do some field research.

 HOW TO HELP THE RELATIONSHIP RECOVER

-- Apologize.
-Say you’re sorry and be specific.
-What did you do in the conflict itself that wasn’t helpful or respectful?
+- Own up to your stuff.
+Identify what you did in the conflict itself that wasn’t helpful or respectful.
 Were you accidentally sabotaging the fight and making it worse?
+Take responsibility for your own actions and words.

 - Appreciate and affirm.
 Acknowledge their side of the conflict and validate their emotions again.
 Don’t get distracted with rehashing the situation – you really don’t even need to mention it.
 Just focus on the emotions.
 Notice what your partner might have done during the conflict that was helpful or positive, even if it didn’t seem to go over so well in the moment.
 For example, if they tried to do some of these recovery tools too soon (like touch or humor), let them know you appreciate their efforts to change the cycle.